 Ongoing Work

-1. Aspects of the lysis-lysogeny decision in temperate bacteriophage (with Matt Scott, Shashi Thutupalli, Sine Svenningsen, Szabolcs Semsey and Vaibhhav Sinha)
+In no particular order:1.
+Aspects of the lysis-lysogeny decision in temperate bacteriophage (with Matt Scott, Shashi Thutupalli, Sine Svenningsen, Szabolcs Semsey and Vaibhhav Sinha)

 2. The assembly of microbial communities (with Akshit Goyal, Kim Sneppen, Sergei Maslov and Szabolcs Semsey)